 The CF (also called the SLPCF) can be started once all graduate academic course work and graduate clinical practicum requirements for certification have been completed.
-Completing the Clinical Fellowship (CF) Experience and ASHA's Clinical Fellowship Experience (video) explain the steps that take you from CF through to ASHA certification.
+Your graduate school's program director can verify this date.

 Please consult Speech-Language Pathology Clinical Fellowship for the complete list of requirements.

 Yes, but if less than full-time employment is used for the CF, the length of the CF must be extended.
 Professional experience of less than 5 hours per week is not accepted toward meeting the CF requirements.
-The clinical fellow should check his/her state regulatory agency's regulations regarding acceptable hours per week of professional experience.
+The Clinical Fellow should check their state regulatory agency's regulations regarding acceptable hours per week of professional experience.

 No. Experience of more than 35 hours per week cannot be used to shorten the CF to less than 36 weeks.

 They may be, but not necessarily.
-While an employment supervisor is not required to hold current ASHA certification, the mentoring SLP must hold certification during the period of time she/he serves as the CF mentor.
-The mentor will work with the fellow to establish outcomes and performance levels to be achieved during the CF, and will provide guidance throughout the experience.
+While an employment supervisor is not required to hold current ASHA certification, the mentoring SLP must hold certification during the period of time they serve as the CF mentor.
+The mentor is responsible for verifying hours worked in pursuit of ASHA certification, providing clinical mentorship to the Clinical Fellow and recommendations based on clinical performance through use of the Clinical Fellowship Skills Inventory (CFSI) form [PDF].
+They will work with the Clinical Fellow to establish outcomes and performance levels to be achieved during the CF and will provide guidance throughout the experience.
 It will be the mentoring SLP's responsibility to engage in periodic assessments of performance, and to evaluate progress toward meeting the established goals and achievement of clinical skills necessary for independent practice.
-The means of assessment that must be used is the SLP CF Report and Rating Form [PDF], which will be submitted to the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) at the conclusion of the CF experience.

 There must be no fewer than 18 hours of on-site observation of the clinical fellow providing clinical services throughout the CF experience.
 Additionally, at least 18 other monitoring activities must occur during the experience.
 The mentoring SLP will use these observations to assess performance and evaluate progress toward achieving the skills necessary for independent practice.

-Yes, however applications for ASHA certification are also accepted prior to starting your CF and during your CF. Whenever you decide to apply for certification, keep in mind that the CF must be completed within 4 years of application and that once the CF has been completed graduates must apply for the CCC-SLP within 5 years.
+Yes; however, applications for ASHA certification are also accepted prior to starting your CF and during your CF. Whenever you decide to apply for certification, keep in mind that

-It is the interpretation of the CFCC that clinical fellowship mentors/supervisors should not accept compensation for supervision or mentorship from the clinical fellow being mentored or supervised, beyond reasonable reimbursement for direct expenses.
+It is the interpretation of the CFCC that CF mentors should not accept compensation for supervising or mentoring a Clinical Fellow, beyond reasonable reimbursement for direct expenses.
 If reimbursement is anticipated, acceptable direct expenses should be specifically delineated prior to the start of the CF experience.